Xinyi-Yan/Xinyi-Yan.github.io/ecology.md

  How plant-microbe interactions shape diversity
 feature_image: "https://xinyi-yan.github.io/assets/images/grass1.jpg"

-excerpt: "How plant-microbe interactions shape diversity"
+excerpt: "**How plant-microbe interactions shape diversity**"
+layout: categories
-aside: FALSE
+aside: TRUE
 ---

 Interactions between plants and soil microbes are common in nature, and have a pivotal role in mediating plant succession, invasion, and species coexistence.
 To study their influence on plant coexistence, I used diverse approaches utilizing theorys, modeling, experiments, and statistics.